-- (i) Certificate of incorporation was amended to increase the number of authorized shares of the Company's common stock to a total of 1,230,000,000 shares and authorize and designate 870,211,737 shares of the preferred stock as Series AA convertible preferred stock. - (ii) Current board members were revised by retiring three prior board members and adding one new board member bringing the total to five directors, including four nonemployee directors and one employee director. - (iii) The Company's 2018 Plan was amended to increase the number of shares of common stock reserved for issuance under the Plan from 5,000,000 shares to 89,507,783 shares in the aggregate. - (iv) All outstanding Series A, B, C, D, E and F convertible preferred stock, which was a total of 15,257,663 shares, were converted into common stock on a 1:1 basis before consideration of participation by the holders in (viii) below.
+- (i) Certificate of incorporation was amended to increase the number of authorized shares of the Company's common stock to a total of 1,230,000,000 shares and authorize and designate 870,211,737 shares of the preferred stock as Series AA convertible preferred stock. - (ii) Current board members were revised by retiring three prior board members and adding one new board member bringing the total to five directors, including four nonemployee directors and one employee director. - (iii) The Company's 2018 Plan was amended to increase the number of shares of common stock reserved for issuance under the Plan from 104,167 shares to 1,864,746 shares in the aggregate. - (iv) All outstanding Series A, B, C, D, E and F convertible preferred stock, which was a total of 15,257,663 shares, were converted into common stock before consideration of participation by the holders in (viii) below. - (v) Accrued dividends on the Series A, B, C, D, E and F convertible preferred stock of approximately \$38,247 thousand were converted into 310,066 shares of common stock before consideration of participation by the holders in (viii) below.

-- (v) Accrued dividends on the Series A, B, C, D, E and F convertible preferred stock of approximately \$38,247 thousand were converted into 14,882,769 shares of common stock before consideration of participation by the holders in (viii) below. - (vi) The Company received approximately \$10,567 thousand in cash and issued 128,655,237 shares of Series AA convertible preferred stock at \$0.082135 per share. - (vii) The Company converted approximately \$15,456 thousand of debt including accrued interest and repayment premium into 188,173,050 shares of Series AA convertible preferred stock. - (viii) Existing preferred stockholders who participated in the Series AA convertible preferred stock financing were granted rights to exchange shares of common stock received upon conversion of preferred stock for additional shares of Series AA convertible preferred stock equal to a pro rata portion multiplied by the "Preferred Conversion Pool" exchanged shares.
-The Company issued an additional 206,976,317 of Series AA convertible preferred stock as exchange shares eligible stockholders forfeited 7,140,280 shares of common stock. - (ix) The Company issued warrants to purchase 30,437,694 shares of common stock with an exercise price of \$0.00001 per common share.
+- (vi) The Company received approximately \$10,567 thousand in cash and issued 128,655,237 shares of Series AA convertible preferred stock at \$0.082135 per share. - (vii) The Company converted approximately \$15,456 thousand of debt including accrued interest and repayment premium into 188,173,050 shares of Series AA convertible preferred stock. - (viii) Existing preferred stockholders who participated in the Series AA convertible preferred stock financing were granted rights to exchange shares of common stock received upon conversion of preferred stock for additional shares of Series AA convertible preferred stock equal to a pro rata portion multiplied by the "Preferred Conversion Pool" exchanged shares.
+The Company issued an additional 206,976,317 of Series AA convertible preferred stock as exchange shares to eligible stockholders forfeited 148,732 shares of common stock. - (ix) The Company issued warrants to purchase 634,118 shares of common stock with an exercise price of \$0.01 per common share.
 The warrants have a 30-day maturity date and expire on February 10, 2020.
 On January 30, 2020, all warrants under the agreement were exercised. - (x) In June 2020, the Company initiated a second financing round of the Series AA convertible preferred stock financing to raise proceeds to further advance its research programs.
 The Company received approximately \$15,520 thousand and issued 188,593,000 Series AA convertible preferred stock at \$0.082135 per share.
 The second financing round closed in October 2020.